 Cons

-Take note: The app is the only way to operate the device: There are no controls on the cooker itself (only the on/off button).
-Testers noted that this could be tricky for some users, as you need to rely entirely on a Wi-Fi connection and phone battery, and testers also briefly experienced Wi-Fi disconnection while cooking both steak and eggs.
+We found the app to be straightforward with accurate time and temperature presets.
+However, the app is the only way to operate the device.
+There are no controls on the cooker itself (only the on/off button).
+Testers noted that this could be tricky for some users, as you need to rely entirely on a Wi-Fi connection and phone battery.
+Some testers briefly experienced Wi-Fi disconnection while cooking both steak and eggs.

 Advertisement - Continue Reading Below